 Brick herb planter

 I decided to reuse some old bricks to build an herb planter for backyard gardening.
-I dug down ate it just leveled a surface based on the size of my plants a mixed in poured a concrete foundation ensuring.
+You can also use it for the tropical garden, front yard garden and home garden etc. I dug down ate it just leveled a surface based on the size of my plants a mixed in poured a concrete foundation ensuring.
 It was level and square all around.
 I built up each course by applying mortar on top of and in between each brick.
 I left multiple drainage faces on the sides of the bottom rows and a space to install the drip irrigation posts.
 I built up the rest of the planter continually ensuring.
 It was level square and true.
 I left roughly one inch between the planter and the wall and installed folded metal flashing a row from the top.
 Which I sealed against the wall to prevent any water from entering the space.
 I laid a final row of bricks on top of the flashing.
 I used a hammer and a chisel and I cut a clean row of flagstones to serve as the capstones for the planet.
 I cut 45-degree angles to frame out the corners nicely and more.
 Did it all in place.

 Watch backyard gardening grow!

 Every aspect of my backyard garden was a tremendous success and yielded enormous amounts of organics fresh produce the rainwater harvesting system worked perfectly and my dank compost created a rich fertile growing medium here is a time-lapse from May 15th to August first.